Investor Profile - CA

 Which lenders has this investor worked with?

-Recent mortgage activity references First Citizens Bank, Bank of Hope, and Sterling Bank & Trust, indicating a mix of lending relationships.
+Recent mortgage activity references First Citizens Bank, Bank of Hope, and Citizens Business Bank, indicating a mix of lending relationships.

 How recent is their activity?